-The Belgian law on arbitration is contained in Part Six of the BJC (as remodelled by the Arbitration Act of 24 June 2013 and by the Act of 25 December 2016) and is to a large extent inspired by the UNCITRAL Model Law.
+The Belgian law on arbitration is contained in Part Six of the BJC (as remodelled by the Arbitration Act of 24 June 2013 and then revised by the Act of 25 December 2016 and the Act of 28 March 2024) and is to a large extent inspired by the UNCITRAL Model Law.
 Chapter VIII of the BJC (articles 1719 to 1721) governs the recognition and enforcement of arbitral awards.

-Article 1721(3) of the BJC provides that a treaty concluded between Belgium and the country where the arbitral award was rendered takes precedence over domestic rules.
+Article 1721, section 3, of the BJC provides that a treaty concluded between Belgium and the country where the arbitral award was rendered takes precedence over domestic rules.
 This provision must be read together with the 'more favourable law' provision of the New York Convention, which provides that the Convention does not take precedence over legislation that is more favourable to recognition and enforcement.